 AARP, for example, provides tips for prevention on their website.
 Chief among them: Quit smoking.
 “About 20 to 30 percent of pancreatic cancers are thought to be caused by cigarette smoking.”
 Also, stay fit.
 “Very overweight people are about 20 percent more likely to develop pancreatic cancer.”

 Organizations like the Pancreatic Cancer Action Network (PCAN) offer everything from research to patient advocacy.
 PCAN hosts fundraisers, runs support groups, and helps patients identify clinical trials.

 There are also resources to help deal with pancreatic cancer treatment costs and other expenses.
-Fifth Season Financial’s Funds for Living and Giving (FLAG) program allows patients to receive an advance on their life insurance policy — money that can be used in any manner with no restrictions.
-Further, Fifth Season Financial handles all future premium payments, and, in 90 percent of FLAG cases, funds remain in the policy to pass on to beneficiaries.
+Fifth Season Financial’s Funds for Living Program allows patients to receive an advance on their life insurance policy — money that can be used in any manner with no restrictions.
+Further, Fifth Season Financial handles all future premium payments, and, in 90 percent of Funds For Living cases, funds remain in the policy to pass on to beneficiaries.
 If you’re facing advanced pancreatic cancer, you shouldn’t have to worry about your finances, too.
-The goal of Fifth Season’s FLAG program is to prevent financial hardship so patients can focus on what matters most: their health and quality of life.
+The goal of Fifth Season’s Funds For Living Program is to prevent financial hardship so patients can focus on what matters most: their health and quality of life.
 To learn more about the program, contact us today at (866) 459-1271 or by visiting www.fifthseasonfinancial.com/contact-us.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance